A Recession Is the Worst Time to Pay down Debt

 Many people believe that paying off debt during a recession is the safest financial decision they can make.
-Although it may seem counterintuitive, let me explain why the middle of a recession is the worst time to pay off debt.
+Although it may seem counterintuitive, let me explain why a recession is the worst time to pay off debt.

 Debt is not evil